John Evelyn: After the Restoration

 Following the Great Fire in 1666, closely described in his diaries, Evelyn presented the first of several plans (Christopher Wren produced another) for the rebuilding of London, all of which were rejected by Charles II largely due to the complexities of land ownership in the city.
 He took an interest in the rebuilding of St Paul's Cathedral by Wren (with Gibbons' artistry a notable addition).
 Evelyn's interest in gardens even led him to design pleasure gardens, such as those at Euston Hall.

 Evelyn was a prolific author and produced books on subjects as diverse as theology, numismatics, politics, horticulture, architecture and vegetarianism, and he cultivated links with contemporaries across the spectrum of Stuart political and cultural life.
 In September 1671 he travelled with the Royal court of Charles II to Norwich where he called upon Sir Thomas Browne.
 Like Browne and Pepys, Evelyn was a lifelong bibliophile, and by his death his library is known to have comprised 3,859 books and 822 pamphlets, his personal manuscripts, and correspondence with noble figures among England and France.
 It would be called the John Evelyn Archives and placed in the British Library.
-Included in this would be The Diary broken down into four volumes with over half a million words.
+Included in this would be his diaries broken down into four volumes with over half a million words.
 Many were uniformly bound in a French taste and bear his motto Omnia explorate; meliora retinete ("explore everything; keep the better") from I Thessalonians 5, 21.

 His daughter, Mary Evelyn (1665–1685), has been acknowledged as the pseudonymous author of the book Mundus Muliebris of 1690.
 Mundus Muliebris: or, The Ladies Dressing Room Unlock'd and Her Toilette Spread.
 In Burlesque.
 Together with the Fop-Dictionary, Compiled for the Use of the Fair Sex is a satirical guide in verse to Francophile fashion and terminology, and its authorship is often jointly credited to John Evelyn, who seems to have edited the work for press after his daughter's death.

 In 1694 Evelyn moved back to Wotton, Surrey, as his elder brother, George, had no living sons available to inherit the estate.
 Evelyn inherited the estate and the family seat Wotton House on the death of his brother in 1699.
 Sayes Court was made available for rent.
 Its most notable tenant was Russian Tsar Peter the Great, who lived there for three months in 1698 (and did great damage to both house and grounds).
 The house no longer exists, but a public park of the same name can be found off Evelyn Street.